The Dunedin Food Guide

 Lucky enough to be in Dunedin on a Saturday morning?
 Head down to the Otago Farmers’ Market where you can browse around 65 stalls of local produce, home baking and artisan goodies.
 The event usually includes buskers, coffee and breakfast stalls for a village-like ambience that’s not to be missed!
 Find the market at the Northern car park at the Dunedin Railway Station.

 Learn how artisan chocolate is made at the OCHO Chocolate Factory.
 Discover how cacao is turned into chocolate bars, where you can taste the difference between cacao grown across the South Pacific Islands.
 Of course, there will be plenty of opportunities to buy some gifts for friends back home (or yourself) after the tour.
+Learn more about the OCHO Chocolate Factory tour on Viator and Tripadvisor.

 Ever tried real cow’s milk?
 Local farms around Dunedin give you the opportunity to try fresh milk that hasn’t been homogenised or standardised.
 Stop by the Windy Ridge Dairy in Benhar to pick up some milk presented in old-fashioned glass bottles.
 Alternatively, visit Holy Cow down Reynoldstown Road for traditional-style milk from their small herd of Jersey cows.